dhis2/reference-org-unit-sync/README.md

 ![Hawtio console](docs/hawtio-connect.png)

-If not already connected, connect the console to JVM agent which should direct your browser to http://localhost:8888/hawtio/camel/contexts:
+If not already connected, connect the console to the app's JVM agent which should direct your browser to http://localhost:8888/hawtio/camel/contexts:

 ![Hawtio console](docs/hawtio-camel.png)